-The Mid-Peninsula branch of AAUW serves South San Mateo County, including the cities of San Carlos, Redwood City, Belmont, Atherton, Menlo Park, East Palo Alto, Portola Valley, and Woodside.
+Mid-Peninsula Branch of AAUW turns 70 years old this year!!
+We serve South San Mateo County, including the cities of San Carlos, Redwood City, Belmont, Atherton, Menlo Park, East Palo Alto, Portola Valley, and Woodside.

 We are an active local branch, supporting state and national AAUW efforts to advance gender equality in education, economic security and leadership.
 Our community of members has developed a wide range of programs, interest groups and committees that are building strong ties in not only our local communities, but with a larger network of forward thinking individuals and organizations that are focused on transforming women’s lives.